 The topsides of the boat demanded finishes which could be applied evenly and would dry to a perfect, hard gloss finish.
 White has been a favourite but is one of the most difficult to apply because it shows up blemishes, especially older GPP hulls requiring painting to prevent the ingress of water into the laminate through a deteriorating gel coat.

 The boot topping is the area starting at the junction between sea and air and three inches above the waterline on the hull.
-Boot top paints require a mixture of the harder topside paints and the softer, leaching anti-fouling and most owners use a contrasting colour for boot tops.
+Boot top paints require a mixture of the harder topside paints and coatings and the softer, leaching anti-fouling and most owners use a contrasting colour for boot tops.

 The battle to keep the hull and the elements apart is below the waterline, where fouling resulting from the growth of weed and barnacles results in loss of performance.
 Tropical waters, have harmful marine borers which penetrate wooden hulls decimate the wooden structure.

-The introduction of tributyl tin (TBT) in the 1970s were excellent antifouling agents, but their harmful effects on marine life resulted in a complete ban on their use in the late 1980s and a return to the copper and arsenic based paints.
+The introduction of tributyl tin (TBT) in the 1970s were excellent antifouling agents, but their harmful effects on marine life resulted in a complete ban on their use in the late 1980s and a return to the copper and arsenic based antifouling paints.

-Two grades of antifouling are produced:
+Two grades of antifouling paints are produced:

 This surface has to be cleaned several times with degreasers and thinners, to ensure that the first phase of the paint system can key into the porous structure and the whole finish does not flake off.
-Throughout the application process each successive must be sanded down with and-dry paper and cleaned with a ‘tack rag' to remove all traces of dust so that the many layers of paint can be applied.
+Throughout the application process each successive must be sanded down with and-dry paper and cleaned with a ‘tack rag' to remove all traces of dust so that the many layers of marine paint can be applied.

-Paint systems start with a primer, acting as a keying agent and filler and sometimes the primer is combined with an undercoat.
+Marine paint systems start with a primer, acting as a keying agent and filler and sometimes the primer is combined with an undercoat.
 After priming and undercoating, a number of top coats are applied to give the desired finish and brushes, rollers and mohair pads used to assist in producing the result.

 There is a need to balance the quick-drying properties of the product along with a need to prevent runs and to preserve a 'wet edge' that allows successive strips of painted boat to merge into one smooth skin free of brush marks.

-GRP hull treatment is best left to the professional spray shop where two part epoxies to replace the original gel coat finish with an impervious coating, require a certain amount of expertise.
+Glass Reinforced Polyester (GRP) hull treatment is best left to the professional spray shop where two part epoxies to replace the original gel coat finish with an impervious coating, require a certain amount of expertise.

 Steel and aluminium hulls require treatment with marine paint systems particular to their individual characteristics.
 The primer is an inhibitor to prevent the formation of rust or corrosion, thereafter, the paint is designed to build up an elastic protective layer to prevent ingress of salt water getting at the metal.

 The wide variety of finishes available must be researched thoroughly before purchase.
-If you require a traditional but renewable finish, traditional paints and varnishes are the solution.
+If you require a traditional but renewable finish, traditional marine paints and varnishes are the solution.
 Polyurethanes give quicker results but varnishes can peel off if moisture gets into the wood.
 Clear epoxy finishes may need a final protective coat of ultraviolet light stabilizer to prevent them deteriorating after prolonged exposure to sunlight.